'What does the bee in Bridgerton mean?' is something we have found ourselves wondering as the Bridgerton ending streamed out.

 But the creators of the addictive Regency-era drama, an adaptation of the bestselling Julia Quinn romance novels, gave us a gracious hint that there is more to come after its first eight dreamy episodes came to an end, with the biggest hint that Bridgerton season 2 was indeed on its way.

 Here's what a buzzy little insect has to do with the whole thing. *Warning: spoilers ahead!*

 - Bridgerton's South Asian representation taught me not to compromise because of my skin color

-- The ultimate guide to Bridgerton filming locations
+- The ultimate guide to Bridgerton filming locations you can visit IRL

 - Everyone is dying to know who Regé-Jean Page is dating